 In Washington to receive was Erika Bailey-Johnson, who for a decade has been the university's most visible champion of sustainability, both on campus and in the Bemidji region.
 She earned her master's degree in environmental studies from BSU in 2006 and became the first director of BSU's Sustainability Office in 2008.

 Bailey-Johnson's position was created with funds from a student-approved Green Fee, which began at \$5 a semester.
 Now \$7.50, the fee continues to support many of the university's environmental initiatives.

 Joining Bailey-Johnson in Washington to accept the Green Ribbon was Dr. Anna Carlson, assistant sustainability director, who completed her master's in environmental studies at BSU in 2008 and became an employee in 2014.

-Beginning with this academic year, Bailey-Johnson has been spending much of her time on a grant-funded program to integrate indigenous studies with is planned for the parking lot of the American environmental Indian Resource Center. studies. combining traditional American Indian cultural beliefs with sustainability.
+Beginning with this academic year, Bailey-Johnson has been spending much of her time on a grant-funded program to integrate indigenous studies with environmental is studies, I combining traditional American traditional American Indian cultural beliefs with sustainability.
 Carlson is heavily involved in the AIRC solar project and other strategies to reduce energy consumption and lower emissions of carbon dioxide and other so-called greenhouse gases.

+Students work in the garden at the Bemidji Community Food Shelf in September 2014 as part of a sociology course on social movements.

+This overhead photovoltaic solar installation is planned for the parking lot of the American

+Indian Resource Center.

-This overhead photovoltaic solar installation Bailey-Johnson said she had two main duties when she became sustainability director: coordinate the Green Fee and its associated projects and promote the goals of the American College and University President's Climate Commitment.
-Then-BSU President Dr. Jon Quistgaard signed the commitment in 2008, pledging that the university would become carbon neutral by 2050.
+Bailey-Johnson said she had two main duties when she became sustainability director: coordinate the Green Fee and its associated projects and promote the goals of the American College and University President's Climate Commitment.

+Then-BSU President Dr. Jon Quistgaard

+signed the commitment in 2008, pledging that the university would become carbon neutral by 2050.
 That means achieving a balance between its emissions associated with energy use and waste products and its use of renewable energy, planting of oxygen-producing trees, recycling and other steps.

-Since 2006, Bemidji State has purchased 61,600 kilowatt-hours of wind energy through Otter Tail Power's Tailwinds program, earning a Green Power Partner designation from the U.S. Environmental Protection Agency.
+Since 2006, Bemidji State has purchased 61,600 kilowatt-hours of wind energy through Otter Tail Power's Tailwinds program, earning a Green Power

+Partner designation from the U.S. Environmental Protection Agency.